 Try an At-Home Extraction Tool

-The Dermaflash Dermapore ($99) is an expert tool that you can use to bring more intensive skincare into your own bathroom, making it a more affordable and doable option for many of us.
-The product works by offering two modes, one for extraction, and one for infusion.
+The Dermaflash Dermapore is an expert tool that you can use to bring more intensive skincare into your own bathroom, making it a more affordable and doable option for many of us.
+The product works by offering two modes, one for extraction and one for infusion.
 In extraction mode, the tool uses ultrasonic waves (not as scary as it sounds, trust me) to vibrate away dirt and oil from clogged pores.
-It’s important that you keep your face nice and damp throughout the treatment so that it smoothly glides over your skin.
+It's important that you keep your face nice and damp throughout the treatment so that the tool smoothly glides over your skin.
 If you use it about once a week, you should see a noticeable improvement within a month of use as it vibrates away excess oil and dead skin cells.